 The next destination is the small village of Reykjahlid where you will have the opportunity to have lunch or buy snacks or lunch.
 I didn’t find many vegetarian options here so it was bread, butter and fruit for lunch for me while the rest of the family ate some sandwich from the store where we stopped at.

 Námaskarð (Fumarole fields of Hverarond)

 The tour continued east over the Namaskard mountain pass and we explored the fumarole fields of Hverarond (Námaskarð) where groundwater is heated by an underground magma intrusion.
 Sulfur deposits are brought to the surface and the area is characterized by a strong smell of sulfur.

 After a short and easy walk around the fumarole zone, we drove on Highway 1 to the Dettifoss, Europe’s most powerful waterfall, where we entered the Vatnajokull National Park.
 From the parking lot, there is about 10 to 15-minute walk to the waterfall.
 We could see Selfoss in the distance there but didn’t have time to get closer to it.

 Vesturdalur, Hljodaklettar (Echo Cliffs) and Asbyrgi

-Next we explored the Jokulsarsgljufur Canyon, 25 kilometres long and over 100 metres deep, formed in a catastrophic glacial flood after the last ice age.
-On our way along the canyon we made short stops in Vesturdalur and Hljodaklettar (Echo Cliffs) before we make our way into Asbyrgi, a horse shoe shaped cliff formation.
+Next, we explored the Jokulsarsgljufur Canyon, 25 kilometers long and over 100 meters deep, formed in a catastrophic glacial flood after the last ice age.
+On our way along the canyon, we made short stops in Vesturdalur and Hljodaklettar (Echo Cliffs) before we make our way into Asbyrgi, a horseshoe shaped cliff formation.

 Asbyrgi is sheltered from the ocean winds and is therefore highly vegetated.